worthyag/SixLove/reports/finalReport.md

 ## 4.4 The `community` app
 _Implementing the social aspect._

 The last app I implemented was the `community` app.
-The goal of this app was add social features to the app.
+The goal of this app was to add social features to the SixLove.
 This app enables users to do the following:
-- Follow/unfollow other users.
+- Follow / unfollow other users.
 - View the profiles of other users.
 - Create, edit, view, and delete posts.
 - View their achievements / awards.
 - Interact with their posts and others.
     - Like posts.
     - Comment on posts.
-- Create, and edit a user profile.
+- Create and edit a user profile.
 - Connect with other users.

 The `community` app has the following pages: